jruns/wp-utilities/README.md

 Or activate the utility on the WP Performance Utilities wp-admin options page.

-### Delay Scripts
+### Delay Scripts and Stylesheets
-This utility allows you to selectively delay inline and external javascript on your site.
-You can choose from a default delay which will add `defer` to `<script>` tags, a page loaded delay that will delay a script from executing until the page has loaded, or a user interaction delay that will delay a script from executing until the user has interacted with the page.
+This utility allows you to selectively delay inline and external javascript on your site, and asynchronously load external stylesheets.
+For scripts you can choose from a default delay which will add `defer` to `<script>` tags, a page loaded delay that will delay a script from executing until the page has loaded, or a user interaction delay that will delay a script from executing until the user has interacted with the page.
 There is a default autoload delay for the user interaction delay that you can modify.
+For external stylesheets there is only one type of delay which modifies the stylesheet to load asynchronously.

 If you have any script configured to use the user_interaction delay you can also take advantage of the `DOMUserInteraction` browser event that we attach to the browser document.